 Drosera from the Greek 'droseros' meaning dewy, alluding to the glistening hairs of the glandular leaf laminae.
-Auriculata from the Greek 'auricula' meaning ear-shaped.
+Auriculata from the Greek 'auricula' meaning ear-shaped, referring to the shape of the cauline leaves.

 Distribution and status

-Found in southern f South Australia from the Flinders Ranges to the lower South-east growing in moist areas.
-Also found in Queensland, New South Wales, Victoria and Tasmania.
+Found in southern South Australia from the Flinders Ranges to the lower South-east growing in moist areas.
+Also found in Queensland, New South Wales, Victoria and Tasmania (and New Zealand).
 Native.
 Common in South Australia.
 Common in the other States.

-Herbarium regions: Northern Lofty, Southern Lofty, South Eastern
+Herbarium regions: Northern Lofty, Southern Lofty, South Eastern, Green Adelaide

 NRM region: Adelaide and Mount Lofty Ranges